Jeffersonlii/LoLGenius/readme.md

 # Data Dimensionality

 -   10 features for each champion played
--   10 features for each players solo ranked rank
+-   10 features for each players mmr depending on the game mode
 -   10 features for each players tilt score (based on previous winrate for the day)
 -   1 feature for result of match (W/L)
 -   1 feature for game mode